matthew-morrow/learning-module-beta/README.md

 # Implementing Google Analytics 4 in Learning Modules: A Guide

+This readme is a guide for implementing GA4 analytics tracking of events in learning modules found on the ECLKC site.
+Events are user interactions with content that can be measured independently from a web-page or screen load.
+Events in a learning module such as Module Start, Module Finish, Slide View, and Object Interactions on Slides are examples that can be implemented using the information presented below.

 ## Adding the Google Analytics (gtag.js) tag

 Paste the snippet below right before the `<\head>` tag in the story.html file provided by Articulate after publishing the learning module.